SeriousHyena/Deep-Learn-Image-Classifier/README.md

 * Plot the learning rates and fine-tune again.
 Remember to save the model with the best results.
 * Clean up the model by removing duplicates and outlier images.
 * ...And finally put the model into production using completely new images from outside of my dataset to verify the model's ability top make accurate predictions.

+There are some missing files and folders however, the code in the notebook will allow you to recerate everything on your own if you want.

+I highly reccommend Jeremy's fastai course.